beego/beedoc/en-US/quickstart/router.md

     Beego has a very cool module which is called supervisor module.
 We can see the QPS, cpu, memory, GC, goroutine and thread information by visiting port 8088.

   - Listening on the service port
-    This last step gets beego listening for the http requests on port 8080.
+    This last step gets Beego listening for the http requests on port 8080.
 It takes advantage of goroutines by calling `ListenAndServe`.

   - After everything is running, our server will serve incoming requests from port 8080 and supervising from port 8088.

-We saw the whole process of running a beego project and some other functions.
+We saw the whole process of running a Beego project and some other functions.
 Let's see how the controller works in the [next section](controller.md).